Addiction Treatment In St. Louis, Missouri

 - In 2016, there were 650 opioid overdose deaths

-The Turning Point is a multi-level treatment center for adults that is just over four hours from St. Louis.
+Vertava Health Mississippi is a multi-level treatment center for adults that is just over four hours from St. Louis.
 While here, you can expect clinically-based treatment from a team of physicians and psychotherapists.
-Turning Point offers a lifetime of recovery support, as well.
+Vertava Health offers a lifetime of recovery support, as well.

 Our staff there takes a holistic approach to care so you’ll enjoy services beyond counseling and behavior modification.
 We offer meditation, yoga, spiritual counseling, and an exercise room along with a healthy diet.

-To learn more about your options, contact Vertava Health today.
+To learn more about your options, contact us today.